Dee Barnes: Lawsuit and charges

+That June, Barnes filed a $22.75 million lawsuit against Dr. Dre and several members of N.W.A., as reported by the Los Angeles Times, accusing Dr. Dre of assault and battery and emotional distress; the others were accused of libel, slander, and emotional distress.
+She provided a deposition of that night's events that July.
+The lawsuit was settled out of court in 1993, reportedly for "six figures".

+Reactions

 The other members of N.W.A. defended Dr. Dre.
-N.W.A.'s MC Ren later said "bitch deserved it" and DJ Yella echoed with "yeah, bitch had it coming".
+In September 1991, Eazy-E made light of the incident during an interview with SPIN.
+N.W.A.'s MC Ren later said "bitch deserved it" and Eazy-E echoed with "yeah, bitch had it coming".
 As Dr. Dre explained the incident: "People talk all this shit, but you know, somebody fuck with me, I'm gonna fuck with them.
 I just did it, you know.
 Ain't nothing you can do now by talking about it.
 Besides, it ain't no big thing—I just threw her through a door."
 Barnes sued in February 1991, telling reporter Alan Light: "They've grown up with the mentality that it's okay to hit women, especially black women.
 Now there's a lot of kids listening and thinking it's okay to hit women who get out of line."
-In February, Barnes filed assault charges and brought a $22.75 million lawsuit against Dr. Dre, who pleaded no contest to the assault.
-He was fined $2,500, placed on two years' probation, and ordered to perform 240 hours of community service and produce an anti-violence public service announcement.
-The lawsuit was settled out of court.

 Some others condemned the incident.
 Jerry Heller, then manager of N.W.A, called the incident "disgraceful" in his book and said that he was "left to clean up the mess" afterward.
 He claimed that Dr. Dre was generally non-violent and that the attack was a result of excess drinking.
 The New York rapper Tim Dog threatened Dr. Dre on the song Fuck Compton with the lyrics Dre, beating on Dee from Pump It Up / Step to the Dog and get fucked up.
+Chuck D called the assault "foul" in an interview with Greg Tate, published by The Village Voice in October 1991.

-Dr. Dre produced and is featured in rapper Eminem's song "Guilty Conscience", in which Eminem references the incident as a humorous put-down.
+Dr. Dre produced and is featured in rapper Eminem's 1999 song "Guilty Conscience", in which Eminem references the incident as a humorous put-down, characterizing it as a slap.
 Dre reportedly fell out of his chair laughing at it.